McGlash/Toronto_Rental_ML/README.md

 * Algorithm: Neural Networks

 ## Data Exploration
-* Available Rentals - This map shows all the latest rental listings available on Crageslist.
+* Available Rentals - This map shows all the latest rental listings available on Craigslist.
 <img src="Images/availableRental1.png" alt="Available Rentals" width="1000"/>
-* Available Rentals Filter - Enables users to filter listings by number of bedrooms, bathrooms and price range when the filter icon is cliked.
+* Available Rentals Filter - Enables users to filter listings by number of bedrooms, bathrooms and price range when the filter icon is clicked.
 <img src="Images/AvailableRental3.png" alt="Filter" width="1000"/>
 * Available Rental Information - Enables users to view rental details in the sidebar when a rental is clicked in the map.
 <img src="Images/AvailableRental2.png" alt="Available Rental Information" width="1000"/>

-* Crime Rate - Allows users to view the crime rate near the loaction of the rental listing selected in the previous map.
+* Crime Rate - Allows users to view the crime rate near the location of the rental listing selected in the previous map.
 <img src="Images/crimeMap.png" alt="Crime Rate" width="1000"/>

 * Community Services - Allows users to view the Community Services available near the loaction of the rental listing selected in the previous map.